A Stochastic GDA Method With Backtracking For Solving Nonconvex Concave Minimax Problems: Weakly C onvex- S trongly C oncave (WCSC) S etting

-\sa{Next, we provide \saa{a bound for the noise term on the right-hand side of \cref{eq:line-search-sketch_tmpp} related to $\sigma_y^2$,} i.e.,
+\sa{Next, we provide \saa{a bound for the noise term on the right-hand side of \eqref{eq:line-search-sketch_tmpp} related to $\sigma_y^2$,} i.e.,

-\saa{which follows from $L\leq \frac{1}{\eta_y}$.} Finally, using the same arguments we have used so far for bounding the other terms, we can bound the term on the right-hand side of \cref{eq:line-search-sketch_tmpp} related to $\delta^0$, i.e.,
+\saa{which follows from $L\leq \frac{1}{\eta_y}$.} Using the same arguments we have used so far for bounding the other terms, we can bound the term on the right-hand side of \cref{eq:line-search-sketch_tmpp} related to $\delta^0$ \rv{multiplied by $\eta_x$}, i.e.,